Belarus' Lukashenko ready to halt Russian energy flows if Poland closes border -RIA | Law-Order

 - Country:

-Belarusian leader Alexander Lukashenko said he was ready to suspend Russian energy flows if Poland closes its border with Belarus, Russia's RIA news agency reported on Wednesday.
+Belarusian leader Alexander Lukashenko said he was ready to suspend Russian energy flows if Poland closes its border with Belarus, Russia's RIA news agency reported on Wednesday, stoking tensions between the countries over migration.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)